bugsounet/Gateway/README.md

   * Allows you to manually restart or stop MagicMirror
   * Allows you to turn off or turn on your screen
   * ...

+  Gateway have also an embedded smarthome controler !
+  * controling MagicMirror from GoogleHome app from smartphone
+    - EXT-Screean
+    - EXT-Pages
+    - EXT-Spotify
+    - EXT-Volume
+    - ...
+  * controling Magicmirror from any google assistant

 # Installation / update / configuration